lukevanin/SwiftPack/CitySearch/NOTES.md

 chunks or _pages_.
 The overhead of loading many chunks of data from different parts of the disk could introduce latency.
 This latency should be negligible on modern SSD hardware.

+### Implementation note:

+I am undecided / unconvinced as to whether a `TextIndex` should return a sequence of characters or an iterator.
+A lower-level iterator provides greater flexibility.
+Using a sequence provides a more _conventional_ API interface.
+The correct answer may become obvious with time.